scallops-cloud/nodejs-basic-course/02-project-todo-cli/exercises/02-01-project-todo-simple/README.md

 Todo "Buy a chocolate" was added.
 ```

+## Challenges:

-5. When listing, below title, display the total amount of the items (Hint: split)
+1. When listing, below title, display the total amount of the items (Hint: split)

 Sample